processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **conversejs\_plugins**: `[Filename]`
 List of additional local files to include as scripts in the homepage.
 Please make sure those files are available in the path specified in `conversejs_resources` option, in subdirectory `plugins/`.
+Notice that `libsignal` is only required for OMEMO encryption in Converse 13 or lower; Converse 14 uses and includes `libomemo`.
 If using the public Converse client, then `"libsignal"` gets replaced with the URL of the public library.
 The default value is `[]`.

 - **conversejs\_resources**: `Path`
 <!-- md:version added in [22.05](../../archive/22.05/index.md) -->